-2. Advice on the interim distribution of the trigger level in paragraph 1 shall be updated by the Scientific Committee as new scientific evidence becomes available.
+Advice on the interim distribution of the trigger level in paragraph 1 shall be updated by 2. the Scientific Committee as new scientific evidence becomes available.

-- 3. The Scientific Committee shall provide advice to the Commission regarding progress towards the development of the risk assessment framework, feedback management and the spatial allocation of catch no later than the annual meeting in 2019. - 4.
+- 3. The Scientific Committee shall provide advice to the Commission regarding progress towards the development of the risk assessment framework, feedback management and the spatial allocation of catch no later than the annual meeting in 2022. - 4.
 If the Scientific Committee so advises, the proportions in paragraph 1 will be revised, with the intent of ensuring the implementation of Article II of the Convention.
-The Commission shall seek to update or replace this conservation measure, in progressing feedback management, no later than the end of the 2020/21 fishing season, at which time this conservation measure will expire if agreement has not been reached.
+The Commission shall seek to update or replace this conservation measure, in progressing feedback management, no later than the end of the 2021/22 fishing season, at which time this conservation measure will expire if agreement has not been reached.

-Conservation Measure 91-01 (2004) Procedure for according protection to CEMP sites

-Species all Area general
+Protected Areas

-Bearing in mind that the Scientific Committee has established a system of sites contributing data to the CCAMLR Ecosystem Monitoring Program (CEMP), and that additions may be made to this system in the future,

-Recalling that it is not the purpose of the protection accorded to CEMP sites to restrict fishing activity in adjacent waters, hereby adopts the following conservation measure in accordance with Article IX of the Convention:

-Recognising that studies being undertaken at CEMP sites may be vulnerable to accidental or wilful interference,

-Concerned, therefore, to provide protection for CEMP sites, scientific investigations and the Antarctic marine living resources therein, in cases where a Member or Members of the Commission conducting or planning to conduct CEMP studies believes such protection to be desirable,
+- Bearing in mind that the Scientific Committee has established a system of sites contributing data to the CCAMLR Ecosystem Monitoring Program (CEMP), and that additions may be made to this system in the future, - Recalling that it is not the purpose of the protection accorded to CEMP sites to restrict fishing activity in adjacent waters, - Recognising that studies being undertaken at CEMP sites may be vulnerable to accidental or wilful interference, - Concerned, therefore, to provide protection for CEMP sites, scientific investigations and the Antarctic marine living resources therein, in cases where a Member or Members of the Commission conducting or planning to conduct CEMP studies believes such protection to be desirable, hereby adopts the following conservation measure in accordance with Article IX of the Convention: